Warning: The following post may contain some sweeping generalizations.

 Let’s take a journey through history.
 We’ll start at the beginning of time.

 Prehistoric women chose their mates based on physical traits.
 A strong brow line along with physical strength was desirable.
 By mating with strong males, women were increasing the odds that their children would be strong, as well.
 In those days, physical capabilities had a direct correlation to life expectancy.
 Sexual reproduction and choices were the road to security for your offspring.

 Somewhere along the line, women in a sector of our species dictated monogamy.
 (Many cultures don’t engage in this practice to this day.)
-They did so by picking males that may not have been as physically imposing, but would reliably provide for them and their children long term.
+They did so by picking males that may not have been as physically imposing, but would reliably provide for them and their children long-term.
 This created new long-term relationships with a single mate and a new process for selection of mates in reproduction.
-A new road to security was created.
+A new road to security was paved.

 Around 5000 BCE, money was introduced to our economies.
 A new form of providing was born.
 Hunting, gathering and crafting wasn’t something everyone had to do.
 Bartering was slowly defenestrated.
 With the right amount of money, you could buy any good or service you needed.
 Physical abilities and long-term commitments weren’t the primary reason to choose a mate anymore.
 How much cash you had became the way you provided, and while that usually came along with a long-term relationship, the money was what got the woman in the door.
 Because the money meant security for her and her children.

 Fast forward a few thousand years to America in the early 20th century.
 Women demanded their right to vote as equal citizens for men.
 The nineteenth amendment opened the door for women to work when many of the men went off to fight World War II.
 While some went home after the boys returned, some stayed.
 Some demanded their right to work.